 Over twenty-one days, something flowed through me and onto the pages.
 I never thought what I was going to type.
 I never even read what flowed each day.
 I just typed.
 At the end of the twenty-one days, it felt like the flow was complete.
 So I printed out what I’d typed, put it on a shelf, and let it sit for a little while.
 What was on those pages when I read it a week later, was almost word for word, what is in my first book, The Why Cafe.

 It has not been all flow since that day.
 I’ve been rejected by at least a hundred publishers around the world.
 Maybe closer to two hundred.
 I even got a rejection letter while my book was on the bestseller list from someone who hadn’t gotten around to reading it when it was sent.

 It was also the starting place for more books.
-Return to The Why Cafe, The Big Five for Life, The Big Five for Life Continued, Life Safari, Ahas!
+Return to The Why Cafe, Reconnection – A Third Visit to The Why Cafe, The Big Five for Life, The Big Five for Life Continued, Life Safari, Ahas!
 Moments of Inspired Thoughts….
 They too, have touched and inspired readers.
-Over three million of them.
+Over four million of them.
 Which is humbling and amazing all at the same time.